JanHerca/urantiapedia/output/wikijs/en/index/articles.md

 ![](/image/article/Group_banners/Urantian_Journal_Urantia_Brotherhood.jpg)

-The Urantian was a quaterly journal of Urantia Brotherhood, former name of The Urantia Book Fellowship, fro 1976 to 1994.
+The Urantian was a quaterly journal of Urantia Brotherhood, former name of The Urantia Book Fellowship, from 1976 to 1994.

-The index of all available issues is here [The Urantian -- Journal of Urantia BrotherHood](/en/index/articles_urantian_journal).
+The index of all available issues is here: [The Urantian -- Journal of Urantia BrotherHood](/en/index/articles_urantian_journal).

 Source: https://urantia-book.org/archive/newsletters/urantian_journal/